 Not department wide.
-Based on the streamlining of expenditures through the points mentioned above, - not department wide.
-Based on the streamlining of expenditures through the points mentioned above, this proposal will remain flat through the decrease of the other proposals within the department. - D. Provide Line Item Detail and justification for the following accounts: Vehicles, In State/Out of State Travel, Employee Training, Equipment & Machinery, Furniture & Fixtures, Data Processing, Contracts.
+Based on the streamlining of expenditures through the points mentioned above, - this proposal will remain flat through the decrease of the other proposals within the department.
+D. Provide Line Item Detail and justification for the following accounts: Vehicles, In State/Out of State Travel, Employee Training, Equipment & Machinery, Furniture & Fixtures, Data Processing, Contracts.
 Please refer to proposal for details. - E. Describe the process your division went through to build a zero-based budget. - To develop our zero-based budget, office staff reviewed the collective department's line item expenditures and brainstormed various approaches for streamlining expenditures and reducing waste.
 We have removed many of the items that are historically over budgeted and underspent and performed use and historical analysis of those lines to determine an appropriate and concise budgetary amount for the department.
 We then looked at those savings and decided to return as much as possible to the organization while moving forward with the implementation of needed technological resources to increase our operating capacity while addressing our policy development agenda and building a robust administrative team.